dannsam/xenko-docs/manual/graphics/01-NEW-pages/skybox.md

 By default, **skybox asset** is included in every new Xenko project.
 Yet, sometimes you want more than one skybox.
-For instance when you need to split the screen into several section and use a separate camera with a unique skybox for each section.
+For instance when you need to split the screen into several section and use a unique skybox for each section.

 Here's how to add a **skybox asset** to your project: